A Local’s Guide to Visiting Valparaíso, Chile

 Valparaíso is the capital of the Chilean region of the same name and one of the most important ports in Chile.
 It’s the third largest urban area in the country, with a population of 300,000 people, increasing to almost a million if we include the surrounding metro area.

-Located 75 miles northwest of Santiago along the Pacific Coast, this city is a key center for politics, trade, and commerce.
+The city is located 75 miles northwest of Santiago along the Pacific Coast and it’s a key center for politics, trade, and commerce.
 It’s the seat of our National Congress and the headquarters of our Navy.
 Since the 19th century, it has also been an important stopover for large-sized vessels such as cruise ships that each year bring in thousands of tourists to the city.

-Known as the ‘Jewel of the Pacific’, Valpo is built over 44 rolling hills, and the city’s colorful, Victorian-style architecture give the city a unique atmosphere, and one that at times can seem like an enormous amphitheater because of the surrounding mountains and hills.
+Known as the ‘Jewel of the Pacific’ (a slightly optimistic nickname, in my opinion!), Valpo is built over 44 rolling hills around a half-moon bay, and together with the city’s colorful Victorian-style architecture, gives it a unique atmosphere, and one that at times feels like being inside an enormous amphitheater.

-The city is full of winding narrow roads and alleys leading from the downtown area to the higher sections.
+The city is full of winding narrow roads and alleys that lead from the downtown area (near the port) up to the higher sections along the hillsides.
 There are 22 cable cars/trams and endless stairs that can take you all over this UNESCO World Cultural Heritage Site.

-Valpo is also always buzzing with artisans selling handicrafts, vendors hawking goods, and live music floating on the air all around.
-The streets are also full of fantastic street art, turning the whole city into an open-air museum.
-This has always been an inspiring place which is why many famous Chilean artists like poet Pablo Neruda and cartoonist Lukas lived here.
+Valpo is also always buzzing with artisans selling handicrafts, vendors hawking goods, merchants negotiating and coordinating shipments, and live music floating on the air all around.
+The streets are also full of fantastic street art, turning the whole city into an open-air theater.
+This has always been an inspiring place which is why many famous Chilean artists, like poet Pablo Neruda and cartoonist Lukas, lived here.

 Table of Contents